WanerZheng/WanerZheng.github.io/_pages/about.md

 At Cornell, I continue to deepen my skills in stochastic calculus, optimization, and machine learning, with a focus on financial applications.
 I’m passionate about designing data-driven trading solutions and understanding market microstructure.

-Outside of quant, I’m a longtime opera Soprano and a big fan of Korean hip-hop — especially Jay Park and JUSTHIS.
+Outside of quant, I’m a longtime opera soprano and a big fan of Korean hip-hop — especially [Jay Park](https://open.spotify.com/artist/4XDi67ZENZcbfKnvMnTYsI) and [JUSTHIS](https://open.spotify.com/artist/0Ch0t9gI47Lkal71uQnmV3).